 Collagen is the most abundant protein in your body.

-It is the major component of connective tissues that make up several body parts, including tendons, ligaments, skin and muscles (1).
+It’s the main component of connective tissues that make up several body parts, including tendons, ligaments, skin, and muscles (

 In recent years, collagen supplements have become popular.
-Most are hydrolyzed, which means the collagen has been broken down, making it easier for you to absorb.
+Most are hydrolyzed, which means the collagen has been broken down to make it easier to absorb.

 Collagen is a major component of your skin.